Aimé Anthuenis

 In 1996, Anthuenis signed with Second Division club Racing Genk.
 He brought the club to the First Division that year, finishing second in the championship.
 The following season, Anthuenis finished second in the Belgian top tier, and won Genk's first Belgian Cup.
 The next year, he led the Limburg-based club to their first national championship, winning the 1998–99 Belgian First Division.

 Anthuenis left Genk in 1999 to join Anderlecht.
 He immediately won Anderlecht's 25th title, also qualifying for the UEFA Champions League qualifying round.
-In August 2000, Anderlecht qualified for the 2000–01 UEFA Champions League by knocking out FC Porto in the last qualifying round.
-In the group stage they won their group, which included also Manchester United, PSV Eindhoven, and Dynamo Kyiv.
+In August 2000, Anderlecht qualified for the 2000–01 UEFA Champions League by knocking out Porto in the last qualifying round.
+In the group stage, they won their group, which included also Manchester United, PSV Eindhoven and Dynamo Kyiv.
 Eventually, Anderlecht was eliminated in the second group stage, finishing third in their group.
 He finished the season by celebrating the club's 26th title.

 Anthuenis won the Belgian Manager of the Year award for a record three times.

 Club career

 Aimé Anthuenis was born and raised in Lokeren.
 He started his football career as a youth player of Racing Lokeren, which was renamed K.S.C.
 Lokeren after the merger with Standaard Lokeren.
 Anthuenis was a permanent fixture with the Lokeren club.
 He started as a striker, but later in his career he mainly played as a defender.
 The club was crowned division champion twice in a row and was quickly promoted from fourth to second division.
 In 1974 Lokeren achieved promotion to the First Division for the first time.
 Anthuenis' sporting career was hampered in that period by a serious knee injury.
-After that season he exchanged the club for fourth division FC Eeklo.
+After that season he exchanged the club for fourth division Eeklo.
 With the club from the Meetjesland he became vice champion twice.
-After four seasons, he moved to KV Ertvelde, where he was a player-trainer for two seasons.
+After four seasons, he moved to Ertvelde, where he was a player-trainer for two seasons.
 Anthuenis combined his duties as a football coach with a job at the Ghent University.